MiguelCarloKua/LBYARCHS11-KuaQuinones/README.md

 # LBYARCHS11-KuaQuinones

-* Miguel Carlo Kua
+Miguel Carlo Kua
 Angelo Yanto Quinones
-S12 *
+S12

-## The documentation can be found in the /documentations folder.
+## The documentation can be found in the documentations folder.